 In addition, the Nomination Committee will make recommendations to the Board as regards succession planning for both Executive Directors and Non-Executive Directors.
 The Nomination Committee will take into account the challenges and opportunities facing the Group and what skills and expertise will therefore be needed on the Board in the future.

-Committee members: Julie Sneddon (Chairman) and Adam Bellamy.
+Committee members: Julie Sneddon (Chair), Adam Bellamy, Laura May and Sangita Shah.

 The UK Corporate Governance Code recommends that, in the case of a UK listed company that is a “smaller company”, the remuneration committee should comprise at least two non-executive directors, independent in character and judgment and free from any relationship or circumstance which may, could or would be likely to, or appear to, affect their judgment.
-The Remuneration Committee is chaired by Julie Sneddon and its other members are Adam Bellamy and Laura May.
+The Remuneration Committee is chaired by Julie Sneddon and its other members are Adam Bellamy, Laura May and Sangita Shah.
 The Board therefore considers that the Company is compliant with the UK Corporate Governance Code in this regard.
 The Remuneration Committee will meet at least twice a year.

 The Remuneration Committee recommends what policy the Company should adopt on executive remuneration, determines the levels of remuneration for each of the Executive Directors and recommends and monitors the level and structure of the remuneration of members of Senior Management of the Group, and the implementation of share option or other performance related schemes.
 The Remuneration Committee will also generate an annual remuneration report to be approved by the shareholders of the Company at the annual general meeting.